 “I’m going on a camping trip and I’m going to bring… ” This game, found at Games Kids Play, challenges kids’ word skills.
 It involves each player stating what they’ll bring on their trip, but the object must begin with the last letter of the previous person’s item, although not everyone is clued in on this fact, which is what makes the game challenging.

-Make this game to bring along on your next camping trip.
+Make this camping game for kids to bring along on your next trip.
 The tarp game posted at the Red Headed Hostess requires a tarp with holes worth different point values, some rope and a ball.
 This game is easy to make, set up and play for campsite fun.

 With these games, you’re now equipped for your camping adventure with kids!
 Check out our 10 tips to surviving summer travel to make the camping journey even more fun, or hire a summer babysitter to help you make the most of the season.